Frequently Asked Questions: About Being a BFT Bargaining Unit Sub

 How can I get information about each school’s procedures and expectations?

 BFT has helped to develop sub information folders that should be available at each site.
 These folders contain the bell and release schedules, rosters, rules, emergency procedures and other useful information.
-Ask the school secretary for this folder when you report to a job.
+Ask the school administrative assisstant for this folder when you report to a job.
 If basic information or emergency procedures are not available please alert one of your BFT Site Reps.

 What should I do if my paycheck is wrong?